piciji/denise/readme.md

 # changelog

 ## 1.0.7 (NOT RELEASED YET, in master branch)
+* fixed a critical bug that caused OSX builds to use illegal instructions for some architectures
 * added EasyFlash support
 * fixed widget layouting, when app/text scaling is activated by Windows OS
 * added screenshot generation for testbench